-Cllr Rob Polhill Halton Borough Council Leader
+Cllr Rob Polhill Halton Borough Council Leader and Chair of Halton Health and Wellbeing Board

 "In Halton we have long recognised the important role local government plays in protecting and improving the health and wellbeing of our residents.
 I am delighted that public health is now an integral part of the council, and fully endorse this year's annual report and recommendations.
 Tackling alcohol-related harm is vital in order to promote the health and safety of our local residents".